 Classes and Curriculum

 Army ROTC students take classes like any other college student.
-You also attend your weekly MSL (Military Science and Leadership) classes on time a week and the weekly leadership lab.
-The weekly leadership labs are where you put to practice the knowledge that you have gained from your MSL class as well as learn Common Tasks that all soldiers need to know.
+You attend your weekly MSL (Military Science and Leadership) class as well as the weekly leadership lab.
+The weekly leadership lab is where you put into practice the knowledge that you have gained from your MSL class and to learn common tasks that all soldiers need to know.

-The MSL classes that are taught in each grade level are follows:
+The MSL classes that are taught in each grade level are as follows:

 Introduction to the Army and Critical Thinking (2 credit hours)